Degree RequirementADN/ASN or BSN

 • Assume charge nurse duties in lieu of supplementary staff

-• Rely on evidence-based findings and sound ethical judgement to meet patient needs
+• Rely on evidence-based findings and sound ethical judgment to meet patient needs

 • Ensure compliance with established standards of the facility in question

-• Ensure that information is conveyed to appropriate personnel regarding patient/offenders
+• Ensure that information is conveyed to appropriate personnel regarding patients/offenders

-• Monitor treatment ensure that patient/inmate exploitation of facilities and procedures does not occur
+• Monitor treatment to ensure that patient/inmate exploitation of facilities and procedures does not occur

-• Manage physical safety requirements for patient/offenders and corrections staff
+• Manage physical safety requirements for patients/offenders and corrections staff

-• Maintain records of medications, patient records and supplies in accordance with the facility procedures and state regulations
+• Maintain patient records, including use of medications and supplies in accordance with the facility procedures and state regulations

-• Provide a mental health referral to patient/offenders
+• Provide a mental health referral to patients/offenders

 • Provide an initial diagnosis and treatment for some illnesses and injuries as approved